Your quick start: How to create a project plan:

-Clients change their minds, deadlines shift, and teams juggle multiple projects at once.
+Clients change their requirements on the fly, deadlines shift, and teams juggle multiple projects at once.

 What is a project plan?